Dr Natasha Danilova

 Additionally, I have taught the Hons option course, The Politics of Post-Soviet Eurasia (previously titled as Soviet Successor States in Global Politics)

-Areas of potential UG supervision: I would be keen to supervise dissertations relating to various aspects of gender politics and Feminist international relations, war and memory, art/aesthetics/visuality and war (inc. museums, memorials, theatre and any other cultural forms), identity politics and the imageries of emerging political and security threats in Russia and across Eurasian states.
+Areas of potential UG supervision: I would be keen to supervise dissertations relating to various aspects of gender politics and feminist international relations, war and memory, art/aesthetics/visuality and war (inc. museums, memorials, theatre and any other cultural forms), identity politics and heroes, and politics and security of Russia and across Eurasian states.

-Areas of potential PhD supervision: I mostly work within the fields of critical military studies and Feminist International Relations, and Art/Visuality in IR.
+Areas of potential PhD supervision: I primarily work in critical military studies, feminist international relations, society-military relations, and Art/Visuality in IR.
 I will be happy to supervise any topics relating to gender and war, politics of war memory and commemoration; art/aesthetics/visuality and conflict (inc. museums, memorials, theatre as arenas of global politics); militarisation and militarism; identity politics in Britain/Scotland, regional politics and (in)securities in Russia and other Eurasian states.

 Publications